Parliamentary.ai

 Overview

-This bill expands the Criminal Cases Review Commission's (CCRC) ability to access information relevant to its investigations of potential miscarriages of justice.
-It allows the CCRC to obtain documents and other materials from individuals and organizations outside of public bodies, strengthening its investigative powers.
+This bill expands the Criminal Cases Review Commission's (CCRC) ability to access information needed to review potential miscarriages of justice.
+It grants the CCRC new powers to obtain documents and other materials from individuals and organizations outside of public bodies, subject to court approval.

 Description